 Make the most of your next event

 The techniques Sarah describes were part of the interview training I did for PET.
 Now the team have the skills to record quick conversations with their guests and attendees and turn the quotes into promotional and testimonial material.

 If you want to find out how asking the right questions creates powerful marketing content, email me now.
-Also have a look at my 10-Minute Testimonial Course, which gives you the techniques and the confidence to get great quotes from your clients by having a quick chat with them.
+In April 2023 I’m updating my 10-Minute Testimonial Course, which gives you the techniques and the confidence to get great quotes from your clients by having a quick chat with them.
 You’ll have behind-the-scenes access to me interviewing Sarah, so you can see for yourself how it works for real.

 And if the thought of presenting and interviewing fills you with dread, all the more reason to contact me.
 Sarah: